Our projects

 Database, hosting and support for the FEAD planning period 2014-2020

 As part of the FEAD project, a web application for the implementation of the FEAD structural funds in Austria has been developed and made available.
-The web application is based on Eureka4.0, developed by ECG, and meets all e-Cohesion requirements of the European Commission.
+The web application is based on the Eureka5 IT system developed by ECG and meets all of the European Commission’s e-Cohesion requirements.
 As part of FEAD in Austria, so-called school starter packages are given out free of charge to pupils in need.
 A special feature of the FEAD project is that, in addition to mapping the “classic” funding processes, the ordering and issuing processes for the school starter packages are also mapped in Eureka in accordance with funding requirements.